Mitrailleuse d'Avion Browning - F.N. Calibre 13,2 mm: Romania

 The few weapons that were sold to Romania were at first used on their SM.79 bombers but later saw use on their own indigenous IAR 80B fighter plane.
-In Romania the weapons saw combat and were considered equal to the 20 mm weapons used in the Romanian air force such as the MG 151/20.
+In Romania the weapons saw combat and were considered equal to the 20 mm weapons used in the Romanian air force such as the German MG 151/20.

 Sweden

 Sweden gained interest in the 13.2 mm FN Browning in 1938 and ordered it from FN in 1939, as well as a license to produce the weapon in Sweden.
 The order was ready for delivery by the summer of 1940, just prior to the German invasion of Belgium.
 Delivery of the guns, munition and documentation was initially meant to be sent by train to Sweden, but due to the German invasion the delivery had to be rushed by way of ship.
 In Sweden the Belgian produced weapons received the designation 13,2 mm automatkanon m/39, abbreviated as 13,2 mm akan m/39, meaning "13.2 mm autocannon m/39".
 Swedish license production of the 13.2 mm FN Browning was handled by LM Ericsson (LME) and production took place in a basement complex in central Stockholm.
 Due to insufficient documentation and construction quality, a number of changes had to be made to the weapon design for Swedish production to begin, leading to a new variant being produced.
 The Swedish produced variant therefore got the designation 13,2 mm automatkanon m/39A (13,2 mm akan m/39A).
-In Sweden the 13,2 mm akan m/39 became their main aircraft weapon of WW2, playing a similar role to what the .50 in AN-M2 Browning did for the Americans during World War II where basically all warplanes were armed with it as their main armament.
+In Sweden the 13,2 mm akan m/39 became their main aircraft weapon of WWII, playing a similar role the .50 in AN-M2 Browning did for the Americans during World War II where most all warplanes had it as their main armament.
 While the weapon never saw combat in the Swedish Air Force, it remained in use for an extended period.